EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 Andrew.
 Running Stan setting fixed time rather than fixed #iterations; ragged R-hat; more display options while Stan is running.

 Andrew.
 Language improvements that would allow structures of parameters, for example sigma_a and eta_a in non-centered parameterization.

+Andrew.
+Systematizing the workflow for debugging or confidence building.